interpromoSID2020Airbus/g7_images_sociales/README.md

 # <h1 align='center'>g7 - *Images sociales*</h1>
 <p align="justify">

 Group 7 was in charge of making predicitons on images scrapped from social media: Instagram and Seatguru.
-Neural networks were used to predict several levels of classes: general view (aircraft interior / exterior / exterior viewed through a window / meal tray), aircraft manufacturer, and aircraft type.
+We used neural networks to predict several levels of classes: general view (aircraft interior / exterior / exterior viewed through a window / meal tray), aircraft manufacturer, and aircraft type.

-# Contributors
-* Vincent Barudio
-* Manoel Da Ponte
-* Cheikh Diop
-* Lilian Dulinge
-* Anissa Goulif
-* Emma Grandgirard
-* Gaëlle Hyvert
-* Christelle Latorre
-* Paul Sinel--Boucher
-* Farid Talmat Ammar

-Under the supervision of Jérôme Farinas.

 &nbsp;
 # Highlights